 When we review a company like SmileDirectClub, we start by digging through customer reviews to understand common issues and concerns.

 Given SmileDirectClub’s multi-year history, there are many genuine online reviews detailing customer experiences with the product.
 Generally, SmileDirectClub customers feel positive about their experiences, despite some hiccups along the way.
-Customer support has been hit-or-miss in the past, but the company usually keeps its promises.
+Customer support has been hit-or-miss, but the company usually keeps its promises.

-Each set of aligners is well-made (most people don’t need to file down any rough edges or irregularities) and the treatment process is pretty comfortable overall.
-Most customers report increased discomfort for the first day or two of each aligner set, especially when removing them after a long time.
-This pain subsides quickly and, for most customers, is not a major concern.
+Each set of aligners is typically well-made (most people don’t need to file down any rough edges or irregularities) and the treatment process is pretty comfortable overall.
+Many customers report increased discomfort for the first day or two of each aligner set, especially when removing them after a long time.
+This pain subsides quickly and, for the majority, is not a major concern.
 Most complete their treatment and feel satisfied with the results.

 Alternatives to SmileDirectClub

 While SmileDirectClub is a great clear aligner company, there are other at-home and in-office options to consider.
-Invisalign is the primary in-office option, and while it is more expensive than home aligners, dentists can achieve more advanced teeth movements with additional attachments.
+In-office options can achieve more advanced teeth movements with additional attachments.
 If you’re set on completing treatment from home, there are several other home aligner options worth considering.

 Invisalign vs SmileDirectClub